Sewing Classes in Seattle with School Information

 Sewing Classes Offered

-The Experimental College includes three sewing classes for beginning and intermediate students.
+The Experimental College includes two sewing classes for basics and basic sewing and design students.
 All of the classes are hands-on and give students the opportunity to work on sewing projects and use sewing equipment.

 One class gives students an introduction to the sewing machine and how to use it.
 There's another course that covers the basics of sewing and the different types of stitches.
-An intermediate class gives students a more advanced understanding of sewing through the use of commercial patterns.
 Students who are interested in the fashion industry can take the fashion design and pattern making class to learn about textiles, tailoring, clothing construction and fashion trends.

 Seattle Central Community College